loveBaihai/comic-source/comic_source.md

 ## Introduction

-Venera is a comic reader that can read comics from various sources.

-All comic sources are written in javascript.
-Venera uses [flutter_qjs](https://github.com/wgh136/flutter_qjs) as js engine which is forked from [ekibun](https://github.com/ekibun/flutter_qjs).

-This document will describe how to write a comic source for Venera.
+This document will describe how to write a comic source for Mangaa.

 ## Preparation

-- Install Venera.
+- Install Mangaa.
 Using flutter to run the project is recommended since it's easier to debug.
 - An editor that supports javascript.
-- Download template and venera javascript api from [here](https://github.com/venera-app/venera-configs).

 ## Start Writing